juliana-zlatevski/projectzero/README.md

 # Project Zero

 Project Zero is a modern and virtual take on tamagotchi pets via a web browser.
-Any user with an internet connection can play without the creation of an account.
+Any user with an internet connection can play without the need for creation of an account, and without needing to go through any installation process.
+The approach taken was to revamp the original game with the addition of an outerspace-y vibe.

 ## User Story